gb-it/codejam-cap-nodejs/exercises/02/readme.md

 Besides the directories there are also a number of files, including the project's `package.json` (present in any Node.js based project and a readme file.

+### Examine the data model and service definition files

+The key files in this project as far as the business domain is concerned are the `db/data-model.cds` and the `srv/cat-service.cds` files.

+:point_right: Have a brief look inside each of these files to get a basic understanding of what's there.
+Note the use of the `namespace` and how it is defined in the data model and referenced in the service definition.
+Note also the how the different parts of each file are syntax highlighted, including the definitions and the annotations (which start with `@`).

 ### Start up the service

 Yes, you've not written a single line of code yet but you're going to start up the service in the skeleton project.
 VS Code has an integrated terminal which you can and should use for this and subsequent command line activities.